DataShades/ckanext-oidc-pkce/README.md

 # (optional, default: /user/login/oidc-pkce/callback).
 ckanext.oidc_pkce.redirect_path = /local/oidc/handler

-# URL to redirect user in case of failed login attempt
+# URL to redirect user in case of failed login attempt.
-# (optional, default: `came_from` URL parameter or CKAN login page).
+# When empty(default) redirects to `came_from` URL parameter
+# if availabe or to CKAN login page otherwise.
+# (optional, default: none).
 ckanext.oidc_pkce.error_redirect

 # Scope of the authorization token.